bahramlavi/short-term-forecasting/README.md

 To run the deep learning model pass the <code> --model_training dl</code>

+The GPU device name (if any exists) can be configured within the DL_Regressors.py file.

 <strong> Training Water Rate</strong>
 To perform training on the shallow machine learning or deep learning models, to predict Water Rate (WR) and consider WR as model input, run the following command: